Solo Travel in Italy

-If you are going to Italy to sightsee then you may prefer to visit during the spring or summer months when the temperatures are a bit cooler.
+If you are going to Italy alone to sightsee then you may prefer to visit during the spring or summer months when the temperatures are a bit cooler.
 April and May are ideal months, along with September and October.
 There are so many things to do in Italy in September including hiking and all the sightseeing.

 If it’s a beach destination such as Rimini that you are planning on visiting, the summer months are the best time to go when everything is open.
-You may find yourself holidaying with Italians at the same time.
+You may find yourself on an Italy vacation with locals at the same time.
 I visited Rimini in the winter and it felt more like a ghost town.
 Avoid places such as Pompeii in the summer when the heat may be too much for sightseeing,

 When you're planning when to go to Italy, the climate in Italy in the winter can get really cold, especially Northern Italy so avoid December to February if you’re hoping to do things in Italy outside.
 Instead, for places to visit in Italy in February, head south.

 Venice can get flooded in the winter months so pack your wellington boots if you’re visiting in December or January.
 During the summer months there is a slight smell to the city so be prepared if you go during the heat of the season.
-Venice is one of the best places to visit Italy in February as you’ll be in time for the Venice Carnival.
+Venice is one of the best places to visit Italy in February as you’ll be there for the Venice Carnival.

-The chart below shows the maximum day temperatures in Italy (Rome) from January to December to help you plan your best solo trips to Italy.
+The Italy weather chart below shows the maximum day temperatures in Italy (Rome) from January to December to help you plan your best solo trips to Italy.

 Travel Insurance For Italy

 Is Italy safe to travel alone as a woman?
-Yes, Italy is a really safe country to explore but travel insurance is always recommended to cover you for any travel delays, medical assistance and activities.
+Yes, Italy is a really safe country to explore but travel insurance is always recommended to cover you for any travel delays, medical assistance and activities in Italy.

 Italy has too many international airports to mention.
 Below are the main airports in Italy and how to get to and from each one.